 - 6. Late entries will not be accepted.
 No additional entries may be made at the fair on entry day.
 Entries may be deleted, but they may not be added.
-The original entry form will be kept at the fairgrounds during the fair.
-If a clerical error was made in processing the entry, the error will be corrected.
-Mistakes made by the exhibitor on the original entry form will result in that entry being shown under the lot number in which it was entered.
-The judge has the right to refuse to evaluate the exhibit. - 7.
-Entry Fee.
-No entry fee or rental is charged to junior exhibitors. - 8.
+Mistakes made by the exhibitor on the original FairEntry will result in that entry being shown under the lot number in which it was entered.
+The judge has the right to refuse to evaluate the exhibit. - Entry Fee: No entry fee or rental is charged to junior exhibitors. - 8.
 Fair Passes: Amherst Fair-Youth, age 13 and older, exhibiting animals that remain on the fairgrounds for the entire weekend of the Amherst Fair will receive a pass/wristband when they bring in their animal exhibit.
 Youth 12 and under are free.
 Rosholt Fair-Every exhibitor age 12 & older will receive a wristband.
 Youth 11 & under are free. - 9.
-Cattle, horses, sheep, swine, goats, alpaca and dogs MUST have been owned or managed by the exhibitor for a minimum of three months prior to the fair, with the exception of spring dairy calves, lambs and junior doe goats which are less than 4 months old.
+Cattle, horses, swine, sheep, goats, dogs, cats, poultry, rabbits and alpacas MUST have been owned or managed by the exhibitor for a minimum of 90 days prior to the fair, with the exception of spring dairy calves, lambs and junior doe goats which are less than 4 months old.
 Proof of this fact may be requested if any exhibits are questioned.
 Exhibits may be ruled out of competition by the Youth Exhibit Committee if proof is not satisfactory.